cuongpo/rootstock-mcp/DEPLOYMENT_FIXES.md

 3. Verify ERC20 deployment functionality
 4. Monitor for any timeout issues during deployment

-The timeout issues you experienced should now be resolved with these fixes.
+The timeout issues and "failedToFetchConfigSchema" error you experienced should now be resolved with these fixes.

+## Latest Update: Lazy Loading Implementation

+The most recent fix addresses the specific error you encountered:
+- **Error**: `Failed to scan tools list from server: failedToFetchConfigSchema`
+- **Root Cause**: Server required privateKey configuration before allowing tool discovery
+- **Solution**: Implemented lazy loading pattern recommended by Smithery documentation
+- **Result**: Server now starts without private key and exposes all 18 tools for discovery

+Your Rootstock MCP server should now deploy successfully to Smithery!